British anti-invasion preparations of the Second World War: Lines and islands

 There were two types of socket roadblocks.
 The first comprised vertical lengths of railway line placed in sockets in the road and was known as hedgehogs.
 The second type comprised railway lines or RSJs bent or welded at around a 60° angle, known as hairpins.
 In both cases, prepared sockets about 6 in square were placed in the road, closed by covers when not in use, allowing traffic to pass normally.

 Another removable roadblocking system used mines.
 The extant remains of such systems superficially resemble those of hedgehog or hairpin, but the pits are shallow: just deep enough to take an anti-tank mine.
 When not in use the sockets were filled with wooden plugs, allowing traffic to pass normally.

 Bridges and other key points were prepared for demolition at short notice by preparing chambers filled with explosives.
-A Depth Charge Crater was a site in a road (usually at a junction) prepared with buried explosives that could be detonated to instantly form a deep crater as an anti-tank obstacle.
+A Depth Charge Crater was a site in a road (usually at a junction) prepared with buried explosives that could be detonated to instantly form a deep crater as a tank obstacle.
 The Canadian pipe mine (later known as the McNaughton Tube after General Andrew McNaughton) was a horizontally bored pipe packed with explosives – once in place this could be used to instantly ruin a road or runway.
 Prepared demolitions had the advantage of being undetectable from the air – the enemy could not take any precautions against them, or plot a route of attack around them.

 Crossing points in the defence network – bridges, tunnels and other weak spots – were called nodes or points of resistance.
 These were fortified with removable road blocks, barbed wire entanglements and land mines.
 These passive defences were overlooked by trench works, gun and mortar emplacements, and pillboxes.
 In places, entire villages were fortified using barriers of Admiralty scaffolding, sandbagged positions and loopholes in existing buildings.

 Nodes were designated 'A', 'B' or 'C' depending upon how long they were expected to hold out.
 Home Guard troops were largely responsible for the defence of nodal points and other centres of resistance, such as towns and defended villages.
 Category 'A' nodal points and anti-tank islands were usually garrisoned by regular troops.

 The rate of construction was frenetic: by the end of September 1940, 18,000 pillboxes and numerous other preparations had been completed.
 Some existing defences such as mediaeval castles and Napoleonic forts were augmented with modern additions such as dragon's teeth and pillboxes; some Iron Age forts housed anti-aircraft and observer positions.
 About 28,000 pillboxes and other hardened field fortifications were constructed in the United Kingdom of which about 6,500 still survive.
 Some defences were disguised and examples are known of pillboxes constructed to resemble haystacks, logpiles and innocuous buildings such as churches and railway stations.